winsock/stackpath-tests/README.md

 In some advanced situations, StackPath relies on Go's concurrency primitives to perform asynchronous tasks.
-The `concurrency` directory contains two interfaces for asynchronous task pools.
-Please write implementations that satisfy the two interfaces.
+The `concurrency` directory contains two interfaces for asynchronous task pools, `SimplePool` and `AdvancedPool`, whose implementation requirements are documented on the interface.
+Please write an implementation for `NewSimplePool`.
+As an extra bonus challenge, but by no means required or necessary, feel free to also write an implementation for `NewAdvancedPool`.

 While third party libraries can assist, many times our unique needs rely on channels directly, so please refrain from using anything but the Go standard library for this